ehochw01/Projectile-Sim/README.md

 This watches all files in `src/` and `include/`.
 Whenever you save a change, the running sim closes, only the changed files recompile, and the sim relaunches.
 Press `Ctrl-C` to stop watching.

 Notes:
-- If a build fails, the old sim won't relaunch.
-The compiler error shows in the terminal and the watcher keeps waiting for your next save.
+- If a build fails, the old sim won't relaunch — the compiler error shows in the terminal and the watcher keeps waiting for your next save.
 - If you *add* a brand-new source file, restart `make watch` so it picks up the new file (and remember to add it to `SRCS` in the Makefile).

-## How to play

-Use your computer arrow keys (UP, DOWN, LEFT, RIGHT) to change the aim direction of the cannon.

-Hold the space bar to begin firing the cannon.
-The longer you hold the space bar, the more powerful the shot will be.
-Release the space bar to fire.

-Aim for the bullseye targets on the screen.
-Each target is a set of concentric rings, and the more centered your hit, the more points you score: the outer ring is worth 1 point, climbing up to 5 points for a dead-center bullseye.
-After being struck, a target briefly disappears before reappearing at a new spot, and every 3rd hit, it also shrinks and changes color, making it progressively harder to hit.

-You start with a limited number of misses (shown as "Misses Left" at the bottom of the screen).
-A shot counts as a miss if it sails past the target or is too weak to ever reach it.
-When you run out of misses, the game ends and a Game Over screen displays your final score.

-Make sure to consider wind when aiming your shot.

 ## Folder structure